The Season of Mellow Fruitfulness - Gardening Advice for November 2025 Nov 14

 3. Turning to the winter look of the garden, dead hydrangea heads should be left on until the Spring.
 As well as protecting the new shoots the heads provide an interesting architectural structure although those with the deepest of colours can be picked and put in a vase for inside decoration.

 4. If you visit a garden centre or nursery on a grey day keep a look out for some late Autumn bright flowering shrubs such as Coronilla Glauca which is flowering now and a couple of other times of the year.
 Apart from the delicate yellow flowers there is a lovely scent and you can even break off flowering branches and put them in a vase in your home.
 They are wonderful for self seeding and if you plant a couple of bushes now, by next Spring you could well have several new seedlings that will grow quickly.
-These pictures are from the Heritage Garden, taken on 30 October.

 a vase of flowers sitting on top of a building